GabrieleNocchi/snp_call_nextflow/compute_canada_narval_slurm/README.md

 }
 </pre>

-Also, you mite want to edit the parameters of the slurm process (memory and time).
-Mite be wise to increase RAM to 16-20 GB and increase default jobs run time (3h in the file provided).
-For cpu, you can leave "1" here: this value will be overtaken by the number of cpus I specified for each process in the workflow as process specific requirement overwrite global configs.
-(2 cpus for fastp, bwa and samtools sort; 1 cpu for everything else --  these can be changed in main.nf)

-To edit the actual snp calling pipeline specifications (ie. increase threads usage for specific steps of the snp calling), check the workflow specific config file nextflow_singularity.config
+Do not worry about the cpus, memory and time of the slurm process.
+These slurm global options will be overwritten by the cpus, memory and time specified for each process of the workflow in main.nf

 Now, download all the singularity images needed: https://github.com/RepAdapt/singularity/blob/main/RepAdaptSingularity.md